psychemedia/winter-tales/src/sir-cleges-winter-cherries.md

 His men that weren mekyll of pride
 Gan slake awaye on euery syde ;
 With hym there wold dwell non.
-But he and hLs childyrn too :
+But he and his childyrn too :
 Than was his hart in mech woo
 And he made mech mone.